lsst-ts/observatory-ops-docs/Nighttime-Operations/Scheduler/startup/index.rst

 In the future it is expected that most of these operations will be done through a custom LOVE interface.

 These procedures concetrate on the Auxiliary Telescope Scheduler because at the time of this writting, it is the focus of operations.
-Nevertheless, as pointed out in :ref:`scheduler-operational-procedures`, the processes are similar for both schedulers.
+Nevertheless, as pointed out in :ref:`Scheduler-Scheduler-Operational-Procedures`, the processes are similar for both schedulers.

 .. _ATQueue: http://love01.cp.lsst.org/uif/view?id=41
 .. _ASummary State: http://love01.cp.lsst.org/uif/view?id=51